CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: METHODOLOGY

 \subsection{Cross-Path Feature Alignment}

-To mitigate the inconsistency between heterogeneous feature streams prior to fusion, we construct the \textbf{Bilateral Reweighting Module (BRM)} to calibrate the two-stream features prior to the fusion of multiple backbone pathways.
-Specifically, given two-stream features on the same scale $X^{(1)}, X^{(2)} \in \mathbb{R}^{C \times H \times W}$, we first map the features into a unified embedding space using a lightweight projection (e.g. $1\times1$ convolution) to obtain $\hat{X}^{(1)}$ and $\hat{X}^{(2)}$.
-Subsequently, we jointly embed them across pathways to capture the joint context:
+To mitigate the inconsistency between heterogeneous feature streams before fusion, we construct the \textbf{Bilateral Reweighting Module (BRM)} to calibrate two-stream features before multiple backbone pathways are fused.
+Specifically, given two-stream features at the same scale $X^{(1)}, X^{(2)} \in \mathbb{R}^{C \times H \times W}$, we first map the features into a unified embedding space using a lightweight projection (e.g., $1\times1$ convolution) to obtain $\hat{X}^{(1)}$ and $\hat{X}^{(2)}$.
+Eq.~\eqref{eq:brm_joint_embedding} then embeds them jointly across pathways to capture the joint context:

 where $[\cdot, \cdot]$ denotes concatenation along the channel dimension, and $\psi$ is a lightweight spatial interaction operator used to model cross-pathway dependencies.
-Then, the bilateral gating masks are generated via activation and splitting:
+The bilateral gating masks are generated via activation and splitting in Eq.~\eqref{eq:brm_masks}:

 where $\sigma$ represents the sigmoid activation function, and $\mathrm{Split}(\cdot)$ evenly divides the channels to obtain the two-stream masks $G^{(k)}\in(0,1)^{C\times H \times W}$.
 Unlike channel-only gating, these masks are spatially dependent, enabling finer suppression of cross-pathway redundancy and biased responses under complex backgrounds.